kcheykim/Note-Taker/README.md

 # Note Taker
 The Note Taker application serves the purpose of writing, saving, and deleting notes.
-Thsi application is build using Express.js that will save and retrieve the data from a JSON file.
-This application demonstrate the full stack by utitlizing both the back-end and front-end.
-The Note Taker will be presented with a landing page with a button that can be invoked to take the user to the note page.
-The note page will displayed existing notes on the left-hand colum and empty fileds on the right side that will all the user to add new notes with title and text.
-When entering the new input of title and text, a save icon will appear on the top right corner besides the pen icon.
-If the save icon is lick, the new note will appear on the left-hand column.
-If the pen icon is click, an empty field will appear on the right-hand side of the page.
-If the one of the existing notes is click, then the title and text will appear on the right side of the page.
+This application is built using Express.js that will save and retrieve the data from a JSON file.
+Note taker demonstrate the full stack by utitlizing both the back-end and front-end.
+The live application will present a landing page with a button that can be invoked to take the user to the note page.
+The note page will displayed existing notes on the left-hand colum and empty fileds on the right side where the user can add new notes.
+When entering the new note into the title and text fields, a save icon will appear on the top right corner besides the pen icon.
+If the save icon is click, the new note will be saved into the JSON file and appear on the left-hand column.
+If the pen icon is click, an empty field will appear on the right side of the page.
+If one of the existing notes is click, then the title and text will appear on the right side of the page.
 Enjoy using the note taker to keep you busy schedule organized.

 #### This page is licensed under (click badge for license page):
 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)